Knight Club

 Knight Club is a 2001 American film starring Lou Diamond Phillips and directed by Russell Gannon.

 Plot

-A failed actor is promoted to head bouncer at one of Los Angeles' hottest nightclubs where he struggles to remain loyal to legendary bouncer Dick Gueron, the leader of the fearsome Knights.
+A failed actor is promoted to head bouncer at one of Los Angeles' hottest nightclubs where he struggles to remain loyal to legendary bouncer Dirk Gueron, the leader of the fearsome Knights.
 When a rival nightclub makes a tempting offer, the allure of success threatens to destroy everything he has worked for.